 All windows and doors will have to be sealed to prevent the toxic gasses from escaping, and the bomb will require several hours to do its job.
 Once it’s finished, some brave soul will have to don a mask (no handkerchiefs here, please) and enter the room to open all the windows.

-Give the room time to air out, keeping the doors sealed so gas doesn’t seep into the rest of the house, and keep any kids or outdoor pets away from the open windows.
+Give the room time to air out, keeping the doors sealed so gas doesn’t seep into the rest of the house.
+Be sure to keep any kids or outdoor pets away from the open windows.
 A fan may help speed the process.

 When it’s all over, you’ll have to get some cleaning supplies and scrub down every inch of the room to get rid of toxic residues.
 Don’t allow kids or pets into the room until you’ve scrubbed down everything (and we mean EVERYTHING).

-Generally speaking, you will need to use another bomb a week or two later to kill any new nymphs, so it’s often best if you don’t refurbish the room until after the second bombing.
+Generally speaking, you will need to use another bomb a week or two later.
+This is needed to kill any new nymphs, so it’s often best if you don’t refurbish the room until after the second bombing.

 Method #4 – Call In the Pros

-Of course, sometimes it’s just easier, albeit far more expensive, to call a professional.
+For a larger active bed bug infestation it’s best to call a professional.
+This is also a great move if you’re not comfortable using chemical treatments on your own.
 Hiring a bed bug exterminator means they’ll perform a thorough inspection using tools you may not have on-hand.

+Professional pest control companies have access to expensive bed bug treatments.
 In most cases they’ll fumigate, then come back for a follow-up.
-However, in some instances, they’ll also use heat treatments, which can be very expensive but highly effective.
+However, in some instances, they’ll also use heat treatments.

 The Takeaway: Notes on Protecting Against Bed Bugs